gesellc/angular2-tour-of-heroes/README.md

 #### The Road Ahead

 Our Tour of Heroes has grown, but it’s far from complete.
 We can't put the entire app into a single component.
 We need to break it up into sub-components and teach them to work together as we learn in the next chapter.

+### Chapter 3 - We refactor the master/detail view into separate components

+#### The Road We’ve Travelled

+Let’s take stock of what we’ve built.

+* We created a reusable component
+* We learned how to make a component accept input
+* We learned to bind a parent component to a child component.
+* We learned to declare the application directives we need in a directives list.

+#### The Road Ahead

+Our Tour of Heroes has become more reusable with shared components.

+We're still getting our (mock) data within the AppComponent.
+That's not sustainable.
+We should refactor data access to a separate service and share it among the components that need data.

+We’ll learn to create services in the next tutorial chapter.